Astrum Online Entertainment: Story

 Legend: Legacy of the Dragons is set in the fantasy realm of Faeo in which Humans and Magmars are locked in an eternal battle for supremacy.
 The races live on two different continents, Ogriy and Khair, in which most of the game play takes place.
 Apart from these continents there are also the island of Fay-Go and an Underwater World in the Balluar Ocean which separates the continents from one another.
 In the world of Legend: Legacy of the Dragons there are diverse landscapes such as moors, forests, plateaus and mountains, as well as small towns and cities.
 In addition there are several instances and battle fields in caves, grottoes and castles.
 The game's graphics are like paintings, grim at times and have been created "with an eye for detail".

-The chronicles cover the whole history of the fantasy realm of Faeo from its mystic creation up to the "epoch of the dragons", in which we live today.
+The chronicles cover the whole history of the fantasy realm of Faeo from its creation up to the "epoch of the dragons", in which we live today.
 They tell of an everlasting battle for the necessary equilibrium of good and evil on the one hand and that of order and uncontrollable chaos on the other.
-Even-handed ruler over the whole of Faeo is the goddess Sheara, mistress of the dragons and the two most powerful of these lizards - Striagorn and Erifarius - serve her a patrons of either race, the Humans and the Magmars.
+The ruler over the whole of Faeo is the goddess Sheara, mistress of the dragons and the two most powerful of these lizards - Striagorn and Erifarius - serve her a patrons of either race, the Humans and the Magmars.
 The dragons are locked in their struggle for supremacy which is overshadowed by the threat of chaos in the form of the Chaos Army.
 The only chance to save the world of Faeo is for the races to unite, put their quarrels aside and face the formidable foe side by side.